How to Implement WebSocket Signaling with Node.js and Socket.IO for WebRTC

 FAQ

-Why does Socket.IO drop WebRTC ICE candidates during high latency?
+Why does Socket.IO seem to drop ICE candidates under high latency?